 3.3 Herb layer

 About 70% of all species found in the rainforest are phanerophytes, i.e. trees.
 They are also absolutely dominant in terms of mass.
 The shrub and herb layers are difficult to separate, because herbs can grow several metres high, such as bananas, heliconias (◘ Fig. D-21), scitaminas and others.
 Undergrowth is often absent even in relatively good light conditions at ground level, perhaps due to competition for nitrogen or other nutrients from tree roots near the surface.
 Low herbs must make do with little light.
-They can withstand this even as houseplants under very low light (Aspidistra, Chlorophytum, Saintpaulia = Usambara violet).
+They can withstand this even as houseplants under very low light (Aspidistra, Chlorophytum, Saintpaulia = Usambara Violet).

-Curious is the frequent occurrence of velvety dull leaves or variegation, with white or red fields or metallic sheen.
+Curious is the frequent occurrence of velvety dull leaves or variegation, with white or red patches or metallic shimmer.

-In the high humidity, guttation plays a major role, accordingly the hydrature of the plasma is very high (cell sap concentration only 0.4 to 0.8 MPa).
+At high humidities, guttation plays a major role, accordingly the hydrature of the plasma is very high (cell sap concentration only 0.4 to 0.8 MPa).
 In the ferns with less efficient pathways, the cell sap concentration is 0.8 to 1.2 MPa.
 Heterotrophic flowering plants, saprophytes or parasites occur but play only an insignificant role.
 There are certainly many different synusia depending on light and water conditions, but corresponding investigations of the linkage of the subsystems are hardly available yet.
 Typical synusia of different types are the groups and life forms mentioned below.

-For somewhat species-poorer montane tropical oak forests in Costa Rica, Kapelle (1995) has carried out detailed investigations of the succession sequences.
-From the transects in ◘ Fig. D-20, on the one hand, the great heterogeneity of the stands with their only very indistinct stratification, the restless upper canopy layer, but also the 'clumping' of certain species (► Fig. D-20) can be seen, which then grow up in the further course, in addition to many smaller or larger gaps in the stand ('gaps').
-The number of stems per hectare (from 3 cm BHD) decreases only slightly at the beginning.
-The thinning process during late succession is a sign of particularly high competition, during which some stems become dominant, out-competing the others.

 3.4 Lianas

 In the dense tropical jungle, the battle of the autotrophic plants is above all about light.
 The higher a tree is, the more light its leaves receive, the higher the production of organic matter can be.
-But to get to the light in the tree layer, a trunk must first be formed over the course of many years, which requires a substantial investment of organic matter.
+But to reach to the light in the tree layer, a trunk must first be formed over the course of many years, which requires a substantial investment of organic matter.
 The lianas and epiphytes arrive at the favorable enjoyment of light in a simpler way.
-The former do not form a solid trunk, but use the trees as a support for their rapidly growing flexible shoots (◘ Fig. D-22).
+The former do not form a rigid stem, but use the trees as a support for their rapidly growing flexible shoots (◘ Fig. D-22).

 The epiphytes, on the other hand, relocate their germination site from the beginning to the upper branches of the trees, which serve them only as a support (◘ Fig. D-23).

 The attachment of the lianas to the supporting trees takes place in various ways: In the splay climbers (◘ Fig. D-24), it is splaying branches that grow into the branch system, with slippage prevented by thorns or spines, for example, in the climbing palm Calamus (Rotang), Smilax, or the Rubus lianas.
-The root climbers (◘ Fig. D-25) form roots that adhere to the cracks in the bark or entwine the trunk (many Araceae).
+The root climbers (◘ Fig. D-25) form roots that adhere to the cracks in the bark or encircle the trunk (many Araceae).

 ◘ Fig. D-21 The various Heliconia species (a) can form the herbaceous layer of rainforests in the Amazon basin of Ecuador (photo: Rafiqpoor) and the Musa species (b) (photo: Breckle) in Asia together with other herbaceous plants.